A Rational Model of Dimension-reduced Human Categorization: Hierarchical prior on feature dimensions

 \cref{eq:HIM_PPCA_posterior1} implies that the full posterior can be derived by the marginal posterior of category-level parameters and the conditional probability of component-level parameters.

 Hierarchical prior in mPPCA supports consistent and flexible generalization.
-The components of the top-level prior constitute an expressive set of feature dimensions shared among categories, resembling the central repository of features in humans \citep{austerweil2013nonparametric}.
-For a new category with only a handful of observations, the prior guides generalization along these learned directions of PCs.
+The component PCs of the top-level prior constitute an expressive set of feature dimensions shared among categories, resembling the central repository of features in humans \citep{austerweil2013nonparametric}.